New York City Police Department Auxiliary Police: Specialized Auxiliary Police units

 Ceremonial Unit: The Auxiliary Police also has a ceremonial unit made up of a small group of Auxiliary officers.

+[Disbanded] Patrol Support Unit: Also known as Auxiliary Rescue, officers would respond to incidents such as vehicle accidents and entrapments.
+This unit only existed in a few precincts, specifically the 122nd, 94th, and 61st precincts.
+The vehicles used were typically a 1990s older model GMC Stepvan or Ford F350 Van, similar to the ESU REP truck.
+This unit was disbanded in 2008 as a result of the city deeming it unnecessary.

 Auxiliary Patrol and police vehicles

 Patrol is one of the most important duties Auxiliary officers can perform.
 Various types of patrols are possible within different precincts.
 Almost all precincts perform foot patrol.
 Other types of patrol include: